Almost The Birthday Party - Book Launch & Play Reading EventThursday 5th June, 7:30pm at The Calder Book Shop & TheatreBook Now

-Paul Kalburgi is a British screenwriter and playwright.
+Paul Kalburgi is a playwright and screenwriter from the North East of England.
+Born in Stockton-on-Tees, he has lived and worked in the UK, USA, Spain, and New Zealand, and currently resides in London.
 He received his MA (Writing for Screen & Stage) from the School of Drama, Film & Media at Regent's University, London, where he graduated with distinction and was awarded the Postgraduate Student Prize.
 He also studied Story Analysis for Film through the Writer's Program at UCLA.

 His screenwriting credits include Clint Eastwood: Hollywood Outlaw (featuring Kevin Bacon and Ryan Phillippe, REELZ Channel, USA), Shortland Street (TVNZ, New Zealand), The Price of Fame (REELZ Channel, USA / Channel 5, UK), and Healing (Revelation TV, UK – Winner, Concrete Dream Film Festival, Los Angeles).
 He has also written two TV movies (romantic comedies) for Reel One Entertainment.